arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 	>**Note:** The output of the command confirms that the virtual machine was successfully promoted to domain controller

+---

+## Next Steps ##

+To learn more about configuring Windows virtual machines on Windows Azure, please refer to the following articles:

+**Technical Reference**

+This is a list of articles that expands the information on the technologies explained on this lab:

+- You can continue reading the Hands-on lab **Understanding Virtual Machine Imaging with Capture (PowerShell)**.

+- [Windows Azure Management Cmdlets Reference](http://msdn.microsoft.com/en-us/library/jj152841.aspx): This topic provides reference information on the cmdlet sets that are included in the Windows Azure PowerShell module.

+- [Windows Azure Virtual Networks](http://msdn.microsoft.com/library/windowsazure/jj156007.aspx): Windows Azure Virtual Network provides you with the capability to extend your network into Windows Azure and treat deployments in Windows as a natural extension of your on-premises network.

+- [Add a Virtual Machine to a Virtual Network](http://www.windowsazure.com/en-us/manage/services/networking/add-a-vm-to-a-virtual-network/): This tutorial walks you through the steps to create a Windows Azure storage account and virtual machine (VM) to add to a virtual network.

+- [Load Balancing Virtual Machines](http://www.windowsazure.com/en-us/manage/windows/common-tasks/how-to-load-balance-virtual-machines/): Endpoints can be used for different purposes, such as to balance the load of network traffic among them, to maintain high availability, or for direct virtual machine connectivity through protocols such as RDP or SSH.

+- [How to use PowerShell to set up a SQL Server virtual machine in Windows Azure](http://msdn.microsoft.com/en-us/library/windowsazure/dn133144.aspx): In this tutorial, you can learn how to create multiple SQL Server virtual machines in the same Cloud Service by using the PowerShell cmdlets.

+**Development**

+This is a list of useful sample scripts from [Script Center](http://technet.microsoft.com/en-us/scriptcenter/bb410849.aspx) to manage Windows Azure Virtual Machines:

+- [Domain Joining Windows Azure Virtual Machines on Provision](http://gallery.technet.microsoft.com/scriptcenter/Domain-Joining-Windows-fefe7039): This example shows how to configure domain join when provisioning virtual machines using the Windows Azure PowerShell cmdlets.
+It is a requirement to have Active Directory connectivity already in place for this sample to work.

+- [Start Windows Azure Virtual Machines on a Schedule](http://gallery.technet.microsoft.com/scriptcenter/Start-Windows-Azure-b6c179b6): Demonstrates starting a single Virtual Machine or set of Virtual Machines (using a wildcard pattern) within a Cloud Service.
+This is done by creating scheduled tasks to start the Virtual Machine(s) on a schedule at a specified time.

+- [Stop Windows Azure Virtual Machines on a Schedule](http://gallery.technet.microsoft.com/scriptcenter/Stop-Windows-Azure-Virtual-821896a8): Demonstrates stopping a single Virtual Machine or set of Virtual Machines (using a wildcard pattern) within a Cloud Service.
+This is done by creating scheduled tasks to stop the Virtual Machine(s) on a schedule at a specified time.

+- [Deploy Windows Azure VMs to an Availability Set and Load Balanced on an Endpoint](http://gallery.technet.microsoft.com/scriptcenter/Create-Windows-Azure-VMs-244bd3cb): Deploy a specified number of Virtual Machines based on a given image name.
+The Virtual Machines are placed in the same availability set and load balanced on a given endpoint name.

+- [Deploy Multiple Windows Azure VMs in the Same Windows Azure Virtual Network](http://gallery.technet.microsoft.com/scriptcenter/Create-Multiple-Windows-df9e95b7): Creates four Windows Server 2012 Virtual Machines across two separate cloud services and adds them to the same virtual network.
+If the virtual network indicated does not exist, it is then created.

+---

 <a name="Summary"/>
 ## Summary ##